Michiel-Tognini/Supply_Chain_Delivery---EDA_-_Performance_Analysis/README.md

 Using SQL and Power BI, the analysis evaluates delivery performance metrics such as on-time delivery rates, delivery delays, cost per mile, and route deviations.
 The dataset used originates from the Logistics Operations Database (Kaggle).<br />

-SQL was used to perform exploratory data analysis (EDA) and to create a star schema data model consisting of fact and dimension tables, which were then used to build the analytical dashboard in Power BI.<br />
+SQL was used to perform data cleaning, exploratory data analysis (EDA), and to create a star schema data model consisting of fact and dimension tables, which were then used to build the analytical dashboard in Power BI.<br />

 The analysis focuses on two perspectives:<br />